New Play Control!: Changes

 Pikmin and Pikmin 2 allow players to point and click with the Wii Remote to whistle and throw Pikmin.
 Mario Power Tennis draws on the swinging motions seen in Wii Sports to perform various swings, while it is also possible to move the character with the control stick if the Nunchuk is attached.
 Metroid Prime and Metroid Prime 2: Echoes use the same control functions, which are first featured in Metroid Prime 3: Corruption.
 An early prototype of the control scheme had already been used with a technical demo version of Metroid Prime 2, first seen when the Wii Remote was initially announced.

 Other changes have been made to the games other than the updated controls and improved graphics.
 Donkey Kong Jungle Beat features new levels and modified level design for existing levels to give the game a more traditional platforming feel.
 Pikmin allows players to roll back their game saves to previous days, erasing only a recent part of the save file, though this did not carry over to Pikmin 2.
-Metroid Prime and Metroid Prime 2: Echoes feature some of the features introduced in Metroid Prime 3: Corruption, including the achievements system, unlockable content and the ability to take screenshots.
+Metroid Prime and Metroid Prime 2: Echoes feature some of the additions introduced in Metroid Prime 3: Corruption, including the achievements system, unlockable content and the ability to take screenshots.